stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ##### BIT (Test Bits in Memory with Accumulator)

-Performs a bitwise AND operation between the value in the Accumulator and the specified byte in main memory.
+Performs a bitwise AND operation between the value in the Accumulator and the specified byte in the CPU's address space.
 The value in the Accumulator is not updated.

 ###### Processor Status register changes